ceford/cefjdemos-data-jdm-help-en/articles/users/user-notes.md

 ## Tips

-- Click on a subject to edit that user note.
+- Select a subject to edit that user note.